AuDigitalHealth/polecat/README.md

     item code.
   * ARTG ID - returns concepts which are mapped to a product listed on the [Australian Register of Therapeutic Goods](https://www.tga.gov.au/australian-register-therapeutic-goods).
-  * Parent - Returns concepts which are descendants of concepts that match the supplied text or concept ID.
+  * Parent - Returns concepts which are direct descendants of concepts that match the supplied text or concept ID.
+  * Ancestor - Returns concepts which are descendants of concepts that match the supplied text or concept ID.
+  * Last modified - Returns concepts which have a last modified date within the specified range.
   * Type - Narrow the search to only include a subset of concept types, i.e.
     CTPP, TPP, TPUU, MPP, MPUU or MP.
   * Status - Narrow the search to include only concepts with one of the selected